gryphonshafer/quizsage/docs/material_labels.md

 > 1 Cor 1-7 ~ Cor Club 100

-This would result in a description for the Corinthians Club 100 verses for chapters 1 through 7.
+This would result in a description for the Corinthians “Club 100” verses for chapters 1 through 7.

 ### Addition (or Add Verses)